tweedge/ru-ok/README.md

 **No UDP testing.** Same problem as above, new port.
 On 2022-03-09, IT ARMY listed UDP 500 as open on IP `77.247.242.173` (belonging to `nspk.ru`) - UDP reachability cannot be reliably assessed using RIPE Atlas to my knowledge.

 **No testing internationalized domain names.** On 2022-03-01, IT ARMY instructed readers to take down `объясняем.рф`.
 Attempting to start RIPE Atlas measurements against this domain, the requests failed with a status code of 400.
-I am triaging this for later results and hope to add this to the sample, for examply by punycoding the domain before attempting to start the sample.
+As IDNs are not a significant minority of targets, I'm electing to skip these.
+The same goes for `пиломатериалы.рф`, which IT ARMY targeted starting on 2022-03-29.

 **No testing where existing service ports aren't known.** On 2022-03-04, IT ARMY's only new targets were NSPK public IPs (serving "Myr" bank cards), which do not have known open ports via Shodan or Censys, either due to a request from NSPK, or blocking their scanners, etc. Given no ports are known, I cannot assess uptime accurately with RIPE Atlas' tooling.